Inga Ruginienė: Career

 Ruginienė worked as a public health specialist at the State Environmental Health Center from 2005 to 2008.
 Ruginienė worked as Vilnius region director for the company "S Stata" from 2008 to 2010.

 Ruginienė served as vice chair of the Lithuanian Federation of Forest and Wood Workers' Trade Unions from 2012 to 2014, and as chair from 2014 to 2018.
 In 2015, Ruginienė earned a bachelor's degree in forest management from the Kaunas Forestry and Environmental Engineering College.

 She also served as chair of the Lithuanian Trade Union Confederation from 2018 to 2024.
 In 2022, she earned a master's in labor law from Mykolas Romeris University.
 She served as vice president of the European Trade Union Confederation from 2023 to 2024.

 Ruginienė entered electoral politics when she ran in the 2024 Lithuanian parliamentary election.
 Her name appeared on the Lithuanian Social Democratic Party (LSDP) candidate list, though she was not an official member of any party at the time of the election.
 Despite finishing in sixth place in the Naujininkai–Rasos single-seat constituency, she secured a seat in the multi-mandate district of the Seimas due to her position in the party list.
 She became an official member of the LSDP in November 2024, after the election.

 Following the Social Democrats' victory in the parliamentary election, Ruginienė became the Minister of Social Security and Labour.
 She served in the Paluckas Cabinet from 12 December 2024 until its dissolution on 4 August 2025.
 After its dissolution, she served as acting minister.

 Within the Seimas, Ruginienė served on the parliamentary committee on human rights.
 She has also served as vice chair of the parliamentary group on forest conservation and as a member of the "against mass immigration", "friends of Neringa", and women's parliamentary groups.

 On 6 August 2025, the Lithuanian Social Democratic Party nominated Ruginienė for Prime Minister.
 The nomination was approved on 26 August.
 On 25 September 2025, the parliament voted 80–42 to approve a coalition government led by the Social Democratic Party, swearing her in as the new prime minister.

 Political positions

 According to journalist Stasys Gudavičius, Ruginienė represents "left–social democratic" political positions.

 Social issues

 Ruginienė supports same-sex unions and stated on 7 August that she would renew discussions on enshrining same-sex unions into law.
-She supports the proposed Reproductive Health Law, which would make abortions free of charge and legalize medical abortions.
+She supports the proposed Reproductive Health Law, which would make abortions free of charge and legalise medical abortions.